hpc-aulmamei/SLASH/docs/index.rst

 SLASH: An Open-Source Research Shell for Alveo V80
 ###################################################

-SLASH is an open-source SmartNIC platform for AMD Alveo V80 FPGA boards.
+SLASH is an open-source platform for AMD Alveo V80 FPGA boards.
 It provides a complete runtime and development ecosystem for FPGA kernel execution, device management, and memory operations.